bnsdlr/adventofcode-elixir-template/README.md

 # Part Two (0.002ms): 42
 ```

-More examples can be found by running `mix help aoc.solve`.

-This task will run part one and two, and display results.
+This task will run part one and two, and display the results.

 ### Benchmarking

-Benchmark all specified solutions.

-> [!TIP]
-> Run `mix help aoc.bench` to get a short explanation for the arguments.

 ```shell
 # example: mix aoc.bench --year=2025 --day=1